 We are fine with you teaching in multiple websites, but don't mention those websites in your video.

-Please make your video in landscape (horizontal) format and NOT in portrait (vertical) format.
+Please make your video in landscape (horizontal) format and NOT in portrait (vertical) or square

 Below is an example presentation video made by our teacher Juan from Colombia.